Parcours Analytics: A Web Analytics Platform

 Each event includes information such as the property ID, visitor ID, page URL, page title, referrer, browser language, locale, duration on page, scroll depth, and timestamp.
 The visitor ID is generated in the browser from a lightweight fingerprint using values like user agent, screen size, language, timezone, hardware concurrency, and device memory.

 For WordPress sites, the Parcours plugin adds extra page metadata before loading the tracking script.
-This includes the page type, author, categories, tags, and WordPress page flags such as whether the page is a home page, single post, page, or archive.
-That allows the analytics system to report not only on URLs, but also on content structure and topic performance.
+This includes the page type, author, categories, tags, and WordPress page flags like whether the page is a home page, single post, a page, or an archive.
+That allows Parcours to report not only on URLs, but also on WordPress-specific content structure and topic performance.

-After validation, the ingestion service normalizes and sanitizes the payload.
-It cleans the referrer URL, bounds scroll depth to a valid percentage, captures the visitor IP address, and records the event timestamp in UTC.
+After validation, the ingestion service then sanitizes the payload.
+It cleans the referrer URL, converts the reported scroll depth to a valid percentage, captures the visitor IP address, and records the event timestamp in UTC.
 Instead of writing directly to PostgreSQL, it writes each accepted event as a JSON file into a shared visitor_data directory.
+Though the IP is stored in the DB, its only used for geo lookup to identify the visitor’s country.

 That file-backed buffer is an intentional design choice.
 It keeps the public tracking endpoint fast and reduces the amount of synchronous work required during event collection.
 The ingestion API’s job is simply to validate, clean, and durably stage the event.
-The heavier work, such as user-agent parsing, GeoIP lookup, bot detection, database inserts, sessionization, and rollups, is handled later by the background worker.
+The heavier work, such as user-agent parsing, GeoIP lookup, bot detection, database inserts, grouping events into visitor sessions, and building rollups, is handled later by the background worker.

 Event Processing Pipeline

-After events are accepted by the metrics ingestion API, they are not written directly into the analytics database.
-Instead, each event is staged as a JSON file in a shared visitor_data directory.
+After events are accepted by the metrics ingestion API, they aren’t written directly into the analytics database.
+Instead, each event is stored as a JSON file in a shared visitor_data directory.
 A separate Python worker is responsible for turning those staged files into structured analytics data.

 The worker runs periodically and processes event files in modification-time order.
 For each JSON file, it validates that the required fields are present, parses the payload, and extracts optional fields such as scroll depth, page type, author, categories, tags, and WordPress page flags.
 If the file is malformed or missing required data, the worker leaves it in place so it can be inspected instead of silently dropping the event.

-Once the event is parsed, the worker enriches it before inserting it into PostgreSQL.
+Once an event file is parsed, the worker enriches it before inserting it into PostgreSQL.
 This enrichment includes:

 - parsing the user agent into browser and operating system fields